mozilla-releng/relengdocs/procedures/mobile_automation_setup.rst

 ===============================================

-These instructions define how to set up an Android product for nightly deployment to the Google Play store.
-Additionally, to enable testing of this automation before it's accepted, this documentation will guide how to set up a staging pipeline.
+These instructions define how to set up an Android product for nightly deployments to the Google Play store.

 Throughout this document, wherever the term ``$product`` is used, substitute your product's name in (replacing spaces with hyphens), e.g.: